How to Export and Import VM from ESXi Host or Command Line

 Easier steps to backup multiple ESXi VMs for free

-1. Install AOMEI Cyber Backup and access to Backup Task, then click Create New Task to schedule VM backup.
+1. Install AOMEI Cyber Backup and add vCenter or Standalone ESXi host as the source device.
+Access to Backup Task, then click Create New Task to schedule VM backup.

-2. In the Device Name wizard, select virtual machines (free up to 10 VMs) on the VMware device.
+2. In the Device Name wizard, select virtual machines on the VMware device.
 Click OK.

 3. In Target section, choose a network location or local directory to store VM.
 For example, you can back up VMs to different places such as external hard drive or NAS, which ensures data protection.